 With all these matchups being covered, there’s just one question left.
 Is the blue whale truly the biggest animal ever?

-The biggest animals ever is…
+The biggest animal ever is…

 Reaching a weight of 400,000 pounds (200 tons), the blue whale is the largest known animal to live on Earth.
 However, there are many ‘incomplete fossils’ that could point toward creatures that could challenge the blue whale’s title as the biggest animal ever.

 For example, in 2018 paleontologists discovered a 3-foot jaw segment belonging to a newly discovered ichthyosaur.
 Comparing the jaw segment to more complete ichthyosaur fossils yields an estimate of an animal that could have grown to 85-feet in size and roamed the oceans about 200 million years ago!
-At that size the creature could weight more than any blue whale that’s ever been discovered.
+At that size the creature could weigh more than any blue whale that’s ever been discovered.

-The bottom line: today the blue whale is the largest known animal to have ever lived the Earth, but in the decades to come, more complete fossil discoveries could re-write the history books!
+The bottom line: today the blue whale is the largest known animal to have ever lived on the Earth, but in the decades to come, more complete fossil discoveries could re-write the history books!